eniac/paella/sosp23_artifact/README.md

 It generates two graphs at `/bigdisk/graphs`. `fig12_lns1.5.pdf` is for $\sigma=1.5$ and `fig12_lns2.pdf` is for $\sigma=2$.

-Note that this script has MPS commented out because we cannot make it run on the CloudLab machine.
-If MPS somehow runs, you can uncomment the MPS stuff in the plot script.
+NOTE(MPS): this script has MPS commented out because of the above issue.
+On a GPU with MPS support, you can uncomment the MPS code in the plot script.

 ## Fairness between 2 extreme models (fig. 13)